joelczk/Discord-Music-Bot/README.md

 4. The music bot is now ready to be deployed in `Discord`

+Alternatively, the bot could be hosted on other sites and the bots can be run anytime.

 ## Bot Commands
 - `.join`: Calls for the bot to enter the voice channel that the user is in
 - `.leave`: Calls for bot to leave channel that it is currently in